SalesforceLabs/OrgCheck/docs/development.md

+---
+layout: default
+title: How to setup your own environment to modify the application and propose a PR to the project?
+permalink: /development/
+---

 # Development Setup Guide

 This guide will walk you through setting up a developer environment allowing you to deploy Org Check as your own unlocked package.

+This page is also a good start if you want to participate in the project and propose your own PR o the team!

 ## Prerequisites